marc-sensenich/recipes/content/docs/desserts/chocolate-spice-cookies.md

 - Melt Crisco in saucepan with milk and set aside to cool
 - Mix dry ingredients
-- Gradually stir dry ingredients iinto cooled Crisco and milk
+- Gradually stir dry ingredients into cooled Crisco and milk
 - Stir in the chopped walnuts
 - Set dough aside to settle
 - Preheat oven to 400&deg;F